 Many dogs can skip a meal or two without difficulty or occasionally not be keen on their food.
 But a persistent loss of appetite can indicate a more serious underlying condition.

-If your pet cannot face their food for more than a day at a time or they are suffering from ongoing vomiting or diarrhea, that’s a cause for concern.
+If your pet cannot face their food for more than a day at a time or they are suffering from ongoing vomiting or diarrhoea, that’s a cause for concern.

 If your pet hasn’t suffered an accident or injury but still can’t manage to stand up or walk without your help, it can be a sign that age has finally caught up with them.
 It’s not a definite sign which tells you categorically when to euthanize a dog, but it’s certainly not a good indication.